 1861 - Land was purchased from Charles Straker by John Fryer, the viewer of the colliery, to build rows of housing and a shop (Fryers Terrace).
 The shop was at first ran by family members, but later became a Post Office and then a Co-operative store.

 1860s - A small Primitive Methodist chapel was built adjoining the school on its southern side.
 This was part of the Seaton Delaval Primitive Methodist circuit.
 The Methodists divided areas into circuits, appointing a minister to each one, who on each Sunday would visit a different chapel within the circuit.
 Local men, who felt they had a certain religious calling, would become lay preachers for their respective chapel.
 On the 1861 census Joseph Maddison described himself as a lay preacher and in 1881 Alexander Bolton the shopkeeper also had this title.

 1861 - a school was built on Burradon Road and was capable of accommodating between 450 and 500 pupils.
-The school was completely the property of the miners and was larger than either the Seghill or West Moor schools, a fact that the miners were justifiably proud of.
+The school was completely the property of the miners and was larger than either the Seghill or West Moor schools, a fact that the miners were "justifiably proud of".
 Each married man had to pay 6d. per fortnight for running expenses.
 Young men and boys could pay 3d. per fortnight if they wished to take advantage of the night school.
 The school was mixed and completely unsectarian in its teaching.
 A news room and library was also attached to the school and had thirty members.
-Money from the mining disaster relief fund had been used to fund the initial construction.
-It is interesting to note that the miners realised the value of an education in an age where there was no state provision for education.
+Money from the mining disaster relief fund had been used to part-fund the initial construction.
+And on 3rd October 1863, The Newcastle Guardian reported:

 1861 - Census